apache/seatunnel/docs/en/configuration/input-plugins/KafkaStream.md

 ##### consumer.group.id [string]

 Kafka consumer group id, a unique string that identifies the consumer group this consumer belongs to.

-##### consumer.zookeeper.connect [string]

-Specifies the ZooKeeper connection string in the form `hostname:port` where host and port are the host and port of a ZooKeeper server

 ##### consumer.bootstrap.servers [string]